danomatika/ofxPd/README.md

 PitchShifter
 ------------

 PitchShifter is a simple example application which uses an OF gui to control a pitch shifter within a PD patch.
-It's in `pitchShifter` and `pitchShifterIOS`.
 Like the basic example, you will have to generate the project files using the ProjectGenerator.

 How to Create a New ofxPd Project
 ---------------------------------